mmark-md/mmark/README.md

   character references is provided.
 In addition to that, when a URI reference in not enclosed with `<` and `>`, then closing parenthesis character `)` is not considered part of URI (use `<uri>` syntax if you want a closing parenthesis as part of a URI).
+Since the empty string is a valid URI and it may be confusing in some cases, we also force the user to write `<>` to represent the empty URI.
 * Titles in links and images can contain blank lines.
 * Putting links in text of another link is not allowed, i.e. no nested links is possible.